DerrickWilliamson/DerrickWilliamson/README.md

 ### Hi there 👋

+Thanks for stopping by my portfolio!
+I'm a mobile application developer who specializes in building cross-platform applications via Flutter.
+Please take a look around and checkout some fun facts about me below.
+And I'm always glad to make new connections on LinkedIn and here on GitHub!

 - 🔭 I’m currently working on a Flutter app to monitor and display device battery metrics
 - 🌱 I’m currently learning BLoC State Management
 - 👯 I’m looking to collaborate on projects that deal with Flutter and Firebase